sunny-marte/CS50/README.md

 # CS50
-All of my exercises from the course
+All of the exercises assigned to me by HarvardX CS50